Google Ad Grant Management

 Application & Eligibility Requirements:

 Sounds too good to be true doesn’t it!
-I’m sure you’re asking how do I sign up for my free money?
+I’m sure you’re asking how do I sign up?
 First things first, we need to find out if you’re eligible.
 PN Digital can assist with the entire application process on your behalf.
 Here are the primary requirements:

 - Your non-profit must hold a valid charity status